TheStageAI/TorchIntegral/docs/index.rst

     # Train model with usual training methods
     ...

-Integral model will have 2 integral layers: conv_1 and conv_2.
-First one is continuous along output channels, second one is continuous along both input and output channels.
+Integral model will have 2 integral layers: layer4.0.conv1 and layer4.1.conv1.
+First one is continuous along output channels and second is continuous along both input and output channels.

 Resample (prune) integral model.
 ---------------------